protekti/A.D.A.M/README.md

 - **Development Models** (`≥ 100e`)
   - Used to refine the training program and analyze model performance at lower epoch counts.
 - **Ready Models** (`≥ 500e`)
   - Considered sufficiently trained, with a low percentage of inaccurate lane detections.

+ Keep in mind that the larger the epoch number doesnt mean the best results.
+As of current testing model adam_v0.3a_350e.keras is the current best preforming model.

 This structured naming system helps track model progress and categorize models based on their level of training and reliability.